cabal-club/cable/readme.md

 here.

 ## 2. Scope
-This protocol focuses on the on the wire bytes that get sent between peers that faciliate the exchange of chat messages and user and channel information.
+This protocol focuses on the over-the-wire bytes that get sent between peers that faciliate the exchange of chat messages and user and channel information.

 This protocol does not include encryption or authentication of the connection, nor a mechanism for the discovery of network peers.
-These may be provided by other layers in userland (e.g. Tor, I2P) or specified in future iterations of this document.
+These may be provided by other layers in userland (e.g. [Tor][Tor], [I2P][I2P]) or specified in future iterations of this document.
 In particular, a future handshake protocol is planned, which will handle authenticating peers to the Cabal.

 As such, it is assumed that peers speaking this protocol are already authorized to access the Cabal.
 Security Considerations (below) includes an analysis of